 Ah, the airport currency exchange.
-So close, so convenient… so expensive.
-The truth is, most airport conversion houses put a big premium on convenience, hiking the service fee and leaving you with way less than you bargained for.
+So close, so convenient… and more expensive.
+The truth is, most airport conversion houses put a premium on convenience, which often means higher service fees.

 If time permits, leave the currency exchange to your local bank or financial institution of choice.
 These usually have the most competitive exchange rates, and a more transparent process.